jaqobb-playground/clipboard-indicator/README.md

-ClipboardIndicator
+Clipboard Indicator
 =========

-A clipboard indicator program but for Windows' users.
+Clipboard indicator but for Windows' users

+Project is not likely to receive any more changes.